macmanes-lab/protocols/TagSeq.md

   - Add 14 uL of sterile water to each reaction for a final volume of 40 uL
   - Transfer to new tubes (NaOH may start degrading tubes)
   - Add 2x reaction volume SPRI beads (80uL) to the sample in new tubes, and mix up/down 10x
-  - Incubate at room temperature for 15min
+  - Incubate at room temperature, on HULA MIXER for 15min
   - Place on magnet for 5 min or until solution is clear
   - Pipette out and discard clear solution
   - Wash: Add 200 uL fresh 80% EtOH without removing from magnet and incubate for 30 sec.
 Pipette off and discard the EtOH.